 But perhaps you’re looking for something a bit more unique to you.
 That’s where the L’Oréal Paris Hair Color Concierge can be a great resource.
 You can live chat with professional colorists and even do video consultations to help you find the right shade for the look you desire — all right from your home.

 One of the biggest giveaways of a faux redhead is if your natural hair color peeks through.
 To keep your “natural” red hair dye looking its best, be sure to touch it up as often as you can.

-When going to the salon for touch ups isn’t an option, you can try techniques to make your color last longer between appointments and you can also keep a root touch up spray, like the L’Oréal Paris Magic Root Cover Up in Red, on hand to make sure your roots stay hidden in between coloring sessions.
-You can even use a hair gloss like the L’Oréal Paris Le Color Gloss One Step In-Shower Toning Gloss in Copper or Auburn to enhance your tone and add shine and vibrancy to your hair.
+When going to the salon isn’t an option, you can try different techniques to make your color last longer between appointments and keep a root touch-up spray — like the L’Oréal Paris Magic Root Cover Up in Red — on hand to make sure your roots stay hidden in between coloring sessions.
+You can also use a hair gloss like the L’Oréal Paris Le Color Gloss One Step In-Shower Toning Gloss in Copper or Auburn to enhance your tone and add shine and vibrancy to your hair.

 Think twice before you reach for a hair dye to color your brows.
 Matching your eyebrows to your hair color can be done with eyebrow makeup.
-If you look at your red-haired friends, you may notice that many of them have brows that are brown or dark blonde in hue.
-You don’t need to dye your brows red or even look for a red eyebrow pencil.
+Typically, people with red hair naturally have brown or dark blonde brows.
+So if you’re trying to pull off the redhead look, you don’t need to dye your brows red or even look for a red eyebrow pencil.